dxing97/libdiscord/README.md

 The goal(s) of this library currently is/are:
 * be easy to use

+Currently only tested to work with Ubuntu 17.10.

 ## Example Bots
 ### example-ayylmao
 Currently this is the only example bot under development.
 This will be the first working bot using libdiscord, and